Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Exact solutions in the large black hole limit

 where $\eta_{\gamma,D}$ and $\eta_{\gamma,R}$ is a quasinormal mode calculated using either the Dirichlet or Robin boundary conditions respectively, and compare

 for some small $\gamma$.
 Note that the Dirichlet boundary conditions does not support the zero mode.

 In Table \ref{tab:expansion}, we do this comparison for $\gamma = 10^{-12}$.
-We note there is excellent agreement between the analytic expression and the expansion around the large black hole limit for either boundary condition.
+We note there is excellent agreement between the analytic expression and the expansion around the large black hole limit for either boundary condition, since the table shows a range of matching from all digits shown at $n=0$ and six digits at $n=8$ for both boundary conditions.
 For ease of comparison, we show the exact expression for $A_{1,R}(n)$ and also show its decimal expansion.